Indo-Roman relations: The Periplus

 The author of the Periplus lists ports from Barbarikon at the mouth of the Indus in the west near modern Karachi, right around the southern tip of the Indian peninsula and north as far as the mouth of the Ganges near modern Kolkata (Calcutta).
 In contrast to the wealth of information on some of the west coast ports, the author gives no political information on the ports up the east coast of India, perhaps indicating that he had not personally visited them.
-In fact the text seems to imply that western vessels normally did not travel beyond the tip of Indian peninsula, probably leaving onward trade to local boats as the passage between India and the northern tip of Palaisimundu or Taprobanê (Sri Lanka) was very shallow for trans-oceanic vessels, while the route around the island was long and may have forced skippers to pass another season in the region before the winds were right for the return to Egypt.
+In fact the text seems to imply that western vessels normally did not travel beyond the tip of the Indian peninsula, probably leaving onward trade to local boats as the passage between India and the northern tip of Palaisimundu or Taprobanê (Sri Lanka) was very shallow for trans-oceanic vessels, while the route around the island was long and may have forced skippers to pass another season in the region before the winds were right for the return to Egypt.

 Pliny's accounts

-Gaius Plinius Secundus (23–79 CE), generally known as Pliny the Elder, writing c.
-77 CE, left probably the most important account of India and its trade with Rome that has survived in Classical literature.
+Gaius Plinius Secundus (AD 23–79), generally known as Pliny the Elder, writing c.
+AD 77, left probably the most important account of India and its trade with Rome that has survived in Classical literature.
 He gives quite a lot of detail about India, albeit not all accurate, but his observations do more than just outline the bare bones of history, and help give us some picture of how intimately Indian culture and trade was becoming known: